fpco/haskell.fpcomplete.com/content/libraries/vector.md

 `Data.Vector.Unboxed.Mutable`).
 (There's also technically primitive vectors, but in practice you should always prefer unboxed vectors; see the module documentation for more information on the distinction here.)

+All vectors a *spine strict*.
+Boxed vectors are value lazy, while storable and unboxed vectors are also value strict.
+We'll cover these points with examples below.

 And our final point: in addition to having these three flavors, the vector package provides a typeclass-based interface which allows you to write code